dofera/dpm/README.md

 About
 -----
 This project allows you to easily mod your client.
-The package manager is loaded from an infected lang file, which load online packages shared from the community or your owns locally.
-This method provide few advantages:
+The package manager is loaded from an infected lang file, which loads online packages shared from the community or your owns locally.
+This method provides many advantages:

 - Easy install
-- Automatic updates
+- Automatic dpm updates
 - Indirect bypass of moderation controls
-- Flexibility between each client update
+- Flexibility between each client updates

 Built-ins Features
 -----